NextCenturyCorporation/MCS/machine_common_sense/API.md

 #### generate_noise()
-Returns a random value between -0.05 and 0.05 used to add noise to all numerical action parameters enable_noise is True.
+Returns a random value between -0.05 and 0.05 used to add noise to all numerical action parameters noise_enabled is True.
 :returns: A value between -0.05 and 0.05 (using random.uniform).
 :rtype: float